 T: 020 3468 4816

-Rosemary Stamp (MA MSc MIoD MCIPR FAUA FCIM) advises higher education, public and private sector organisations throughout Europe on strategic planning, effective leadership, brand competitiveness and positioning, stakeholder engagement, policy response and strategic communications.
-Her wide-ranging career has spanned the public and private sectors, encompassing leadership within higher education services through to pioneering roles in global commercial communications agencies and strategic consultancy services.
+Rosemary’s career has spanned the public and private sectors, encompassing leadership within higher education, through to pioneering roles in commercial communications agencies and strategic consulting.

-Before founding her own consultancy in 2006, Rosemary was director of the Strategic Consulting Group within the communications agency Euro RSCG Riley.
-She also held the roles of group brand director and national director for education marketing.
-Before joining Euro in 1998, Rosemary was director of student marketing, research and recruitment for the University of Warwick.
+Before founding Stamp Consulting in 2006, Rosemary was Director of the Strategic Consulting Group within the communications agency Euro RSCG.
+She also held the roles of Group Brand Director and National Director for Education Marketing.
+Before joining Euro in 1998, Rosemary was Director of student marketing, research and recruitment for the University of Warwick, UK.